Casey is an avid gardener and homesteader with years of experience managing Mother Nature.

 As a gardener, I've learned how important pollination is for growing fruits and vegetables.
 Many plants require pollination in order to yield tasty fruit or vegetables.
 Every time I go out into my garden, I check for signs all my different plants are growing, and I check to see if those plants requiring pollination are growing flowers.

 The interesting thing about pollination is that some plants of the same species can cross-pollinate to create hybrid plants.
-It was a friend of mine who first taught me about cross-pollination and that I should create some cool pumpkin-squash hybrids, because those plants could cross pollinate.
-That same summer, I decided to test what would happen if I cross-pollinated squash and pumpkins and planted both in my garden.
+A friend of mine first taught me about cross-pollination and suggested that I create some cool pumpkin-squash hybrids.
+I hadn't realized that these plants could cross-pollinate!
+So, that very summer, I decided to test what would happen if I cross-pollinated squash and pumpkins and planted both in my garden.

 Squash and pumpkins are both members of the same species of plant called Curcurbita pepo.
 Because they are members of the same species, they can cross-pollinate.
 Pumpkins and squash plants both produce male and female flowers.
 Male flowers pollinate female flowers, which grow squash or pumpkins.
 A squash plant could easily pollinate a pumpkin plant and vice versa to create hybrids.
 I like to call these hybrids "squashkins."